The Best 3 Days in Paris Itinerary & Tips for First-Timers

 3 days in Paris will give you enough time to explore the main attractions of the French capital without getting too overwhelmed by the architectural beauty and cultural diversity of the city.

-This trip will only scratch the surface but will let you feel the atmosphere of the City of Love.
+This trip will only scratch the surface and will let you feel the atmosphere of the City of Love.

 But why only 3 days in Paris when there’s so much more to see?